lshprung/terminal-media-launcher/tasklist.md

 ## TODO

-- Make F5 reload the program (including rereading the cfg file)
+- **Make F5 reload the program (including rereading the cfg file)**
-- Add cfg option "addRaw" and "addNameRaw" to add an entry that does not get quoted in the syscall
+- **Add cfg option "addRaw" and "addNameRaw" to add an entry that does not get quoted in the syscall**
 	- This can lead to greater possibilites, such as custom launchers per entry and passing suffix flags
 	- These options would deprecate "addNameF" and similar options

 ### Completed

+- Create a task list to keep track of ideas and bugs - Added in commit `c21fbd4582ef016c4b195bfa7db8727914befb15`